Defaultse/SalemFresh/README.md

 Customer:
 - Registration/Login
 - Getting list of products by categories
-- Getting product by search
+- Get detailed info about chosen order
-- Subscription/Unsubscription to that products
+- Ordering chosen list of products
-- Changing subscription interval
-- Listing all current subscriptions
+- Listing all his/her orders
-- Leaving feedbacks to shop, products and deliverer
+- Leaving feedbacks to shop, products
 - Change status of order after successful delivery

 Manager:
 - All possible CRUD to products
 - Access to admin page
+- Registeration of deliverers
-- Assign Tasks to Deliverers
+- Assign orders to Deliverers

 Deliverer:
 - Login
-- Get list of tasks
+- Get list of orders to perform